MauroLuzzatto/story-cloze-task/README.md

 # README: Story Clozed Task

-The target of this natural language understanding project was to successfully accomplish the story cloze task.
+The target of this NLU project was to successfully accomplish the story cloze task.
 This task was developed to measure advanced commonsense understanding within every- day written stories [1].
 To solve the task, one has to determine the correct ending sentence out of two available options, given the four initial context sentences of the story.